IMI-eRnD-Be/twine-rust/README.md

 }
 ```

 3. You need an INI file with your translations.
-Example with `translations.ini`:
+    Language translations are matched by `two lowercase letter` code (eg: `en`).
+    Localized language translations are identified by `two lowercase letter` code,
+    plus `hyphen`, plus `to letter localization` code (eg: `en-gb`).

+    The next paragraph is an example `translations.ini` file:

 ```
 [app_ruin_the_band]